New Year Flower Market

 Baby Turtles!

 Buy two, get one free on baby turtles today only – supposedly the turtle is a sign of longevity.
-Mice, rabbits and goldfish also on offer, not sure whether they were for pets or eating…
+Mice, rabbits and goldfish are also on offer, not sure whether they were for pets or eating…

 P1000513

-This man is hand painting signs to hang above your front door.
+This man is hand-painting signs to hang above your front door.
 Most of them read “Happy New Year” or variations on the same theme.
 They’re supposed to bring good luck to the household and ward off evil spirits.

-Most people are off work for the week (including yours truly) and while I don’t have a definite plan yet there’s bound to be something interesting going on and the possibility of another excursion or two :)
+Most people are off work for the week (including yours truly) and while I don’t have a definite plan yet there’s bound to be something interesting going on and the possibility of another excursion or two 🙂

-Crazy stuff on sale!
+1. Crazy stuff on sale!
 Is selling baby turtles on the street even legal?

 I don’t know what those fruits are, but I’d guess either yellow kiwis or some sort of melon.

-It’s definitely illegal in the UK, but in China I doubt it.
+2. It’s definitely illegal in the UK, but in China I doubt it.
 The jury is still open on the fruits – could possibly be kiwi’s although I can’t seem to find any pics like the ones I saw.
 I think they’re probably too small to be melons but I could be wrong!

-3. Shuo permalink
+3. Shuo avatar

 hehe,the yellow fruites are called Solanum mammosum.I once rented a booth and sold things with my friends at this kind of flower market.^^